Defend Your Alcohol License From Administrative Charges

 Violations of local, state or federal alcoholic beverage law can have serious consequences.
 Even if you unknowingly violated the law, such as by serving alcohol to a minor, your entire operation could be at stake.

 This is where we come in.
-At Samuel A. Rubert, P.A., we leverage our backgrounds in the food and beverage industry and our experience working as legal advocates for industry members to provide our clients with unique service.
+At Rubert Law, we leverage our backgrounds in the food and beverage industry and our experience working as legal advocates for industry members to provide our clients with unique service.
 When you face administrative action for a violation, we can advise on what to expect and how to deescalate the situation to protect your business and liquor license.

 Do Not Underestimate Your Notification